dhruvrajvanshi/dhruvrajvanshi.github.io/routes/a-picture-is-worth-a-thousand-asserts.md

 ---
 # A picture is worth a thousand asserts: Snapshot testing

-Automated testing for frontend tests is incredibly frustrating.

-- Test setup is complex.
+I've always found automated testing for frontend incredibly frustrating.
+Test setup is complex.
-- Assertion failures are hard to understand (jest/vitest just dumps the entire DOM tree in the console).
-- They fail when refactoring.
-- They don't catch visual regressions.
+Assertion failures are hard to understand.
+They fail when refactoring.
+They don't catch visual regressions.
-- It's difficult to translate bugs from prod into a test that fails.
+It's difficult to translate bugs from prod into a test that fails.

 I've been using snapshot based playwright tests in my team for a while now and I find that they solve a lot of these problems.